NikkelM/Game-Pass-API/README.md

 <details>
 <summary><code>storePage</code></summary>

-Whether or not to include the game's store page URL.
-NOTE: THIS IS NOT GUARANTEED TO ALWAYS RESULT IN A WORKING URL, AS IT NEEDS TO BE INFERRED AND IS NOT AVAILABLE THROUGH THE API.
+Whether to include the game's store page URL.
+Note that this is not guaranteed to always result in a working URL, as it needs to be inferred and is not available through the API.

 | Type | Default value | Possible values | Required |
 | --- | --- | --- | --- |